We have received many questions from followers of our blog that either have to do directly with spiritual warfare or indirectly.

 There are some inherent problems with these types of formula-based prayers.

 1. Formula-based prayers have the tendency to be very similar to “spell-casting.”

 Formula-based prayers are often read like a script (because who can remember all the complicated wording?), and are usually chanted over and over again, day after day.
 This is reminiscent of an incantation or spell.
 But it also speaks to the weakness of the prayer, in that there is the need to constantly say the same things over and over again until it “works,” or so it doesn’t “lose its effectiveness.”

 Sometimes these prayers employ what we call “the schmooze” tactic, and the individual starts “thanking God” for something that they desire or need, using Scripture that has usually been taken out of context, with little to no consideration for the will of God at all.

 Sometimes these kinds of prayers use the same tactics against the enemy that is being used against us, usually under the guise of “spiritual warfare.”
 This is absolutely unbiblical.
 We don’t fight evil with evil; we don’t fight witchcraft with more witchcraft.
-That is the way of the ungodly, and that is the way of witches.
-Satan has so many Christians busy doing “spiritual warfare,” that they have lost focus on a relationship with their heavenly Father.
+That is the way of the ungodly, and that is the way of the occult.
+Satan has so many Christians busy doing “spiritual warfare,” that they have lost focus on a relationship with their Heavenly Father.